alexpolonsky/doswah.com/moviemarch2015.md

 </section><!-- /#table-of-contents -->

+15 movies in 31 days.
+It's a new personal record.
+Time for a montage.

 <iframe width="560" height="340" src="//www.youtube.com/embed/N8rvFCLsgZw" frameborder="0" allowfullscreen></iframe>
 <br>
-Throughout this month I aspire to watch a variety of films that attract me.
-They can range from Oscar nods, indie rom-coms, or pracically anything you could stumble upon Netflix.
+Throughout this month I aspired to watch a variety of films ranging from Oscar nods to indie rom-coms.
 Huge nod to [Chris Fang](http://www.twitter.com/shake808) for inspiring me with his movie marathon.

 ---